 Among the most popular attractions for families and adults alike is the New England Aquarium.
 This fantastic aquatic destination includes many marvelous sights like a massive Caribbean coral reef, a Shark & Ray Touch Tank, a lively penguin colony, and so much more.

-Whether you love flashy tropical fish or playful seals, intimidating sharks or lovable penguins, there’s a critter here to capture your heart.
+Whether you love flashy tropical fish or playful seals, impressive sharks or lovable penguins, there’s a critter here to capture your heart.

 They’ve even got a 3-D IMAX screen showing breathtaking films about nature and marine life in particular, so consider picking up an IMAX ticket as well.